codefresh-io/docs.codefresh.io/_docs/promotions/product-releases.md

 Each environment displays the steps for the Pre- and Post-Action Workflows defined for it.
 The workflows are designed to ensure that the deployment process is thoroughly validated and executed correctly.

 {% include
 image.html
 lightbox="true"
 file="/images/gitops-promotions/releases/workflows.png"
-url=/images/gitops-promotions/releases/workflows.png"
+url="/images/gitops-promotions/releases/workflows.png"
-alt="Example workflows for product releases" caption="Example workflows for product releases" max-width="60%"
+alt="Example of workflows for product release" caption="Example of workflows for product release" max-width="60%"
 %}